NucleoFusion/Guidelines/README.md

   <p>
     To keep it simple, there are no prerequisites.
     <br /><br />
-    Ok, so while there are no prerequisites, an individual may need to utilize tools such as Git, Github etc to be able to contribute.
-The reason these are not mentioned as a prerequisite is because, in Sourceware Labs, we are always available to help you.
-You can ask questions to all the members of the community, or, if you have some specific question, pertaining to a project, or tool, feel free to ping the Project Leads (@project-lead) or Admins and theyll be able to help you.
+    While there are no prerequisites, an individual may need to utilize tools such as Git, Github etc to be able to contribute.
+The reason these are not mentioned as a prerequisite is because we are always there to help you.
+You can ask questions in the community, or, if you have some specific question, pertaining to a project, or tool, feel free to ping the Project Leads (@project-lead) or Admins (@admin) and theyll be able to help you.
   </p>
 </div>